 Topics covered are sources of energy, conservation of energy, order and design in nature, forces and fields, substances, properties of substances, science theories and truth, measurement and units, force and motion, compounds and chemical reactions, waves, sound, light, electricity, magnetism, and electromagnetism.
-Christians should appreciate Mays’ explanation about facts, theories, and truth that takes into consideration a biblical worldview, although some might balk at his belief in an old age for the universe.
+Christians should appreciate Mays’ explanation of facts, theories, and truth that takes into consideration a biblical worldview, although some might balk at his belief in an old age for the universe.
 While the “kingdom perspective” is included, it seems to be isolated rather than spread throughout the book.
 You’ll find it particularly in the fourth chapter, “Order and Design in Nature,” and in the seventh chapter, “Science, Theories, and Truth.”

 As you might have gathered, this course is best used in class situations.
 Discussion should be a major part of the learning experience.
 In addition, lab experiments seem to be most appropriate for a classroom lab situation rather than homes, although they can be adapted for home settings.
 For example, experiments use a hot plate and burner rather than a stove as well as beakers, chemicals (e.g., copper sulfate, sodium hydroxide, hydrochloric acid), ring stands, clamps, and other lab equipment.
 Lab activities require many resources, including the chemicals and lab equipment as well as batteries, a digital multimeter, alligator clips, and other unusual items.
 A few commonplace items like styrofoam cups and a frying pan are also required.
 Some experiments require special wooden jigs that require some woodworking tools and expertise to create as well as some metal pieces The twelve lab experiments in the course offer students the opportunity to perform serious lab work that is essential to the course rather than supplemental.
 Gathering the resources on your own is difficult, so Home Science Tools sells a kit with most of the lab resources you will need.
-A less expensive kit with just the "special parts" is available from Rainbow Resources.
+A less expensive kit with just the "special parts" is available from the publisher.
 Free YouTube videos should also be helpful for some of the more detailed experiments.